klean2050/media-eval-2020/README.md

 Given a directory `audio_dir` of audio files (e.g., the mood/theme [split](https://github.com/MTG/mtg-jamendo-dataset) from MTG-Jamendo), the following gives a brief usage example for training and evaluating a music tagging model:

-1. Downsample and convert all audio files to npy
+1. Downsample and convert all audio files to npy:
 ```
 python -u eval/resample2npy.py run audio_dir
 ```